 If the offeror/contractor has not submitted the representation at FAR 52.204-24, the CO must check the offeror's/contractor's annual representation in SAM, if applicable (see ADS 302mbj, Exceptions to Contract Reporting in the Federal Acquisition Regulation Part 4.6), to confirm that it has represented at FAR 52.204-26 (October 2020) that it "does not use covered telecommunications equipment or services".
 If the offeror/contractor has not completed the updated representation at FAR 52.204-26 after October 26, 2020, or has represented that "it does use covered telecommunications equipment or services," the CO must require the offeror/contractor to submit the representation at FAR 52.204-24 and the applicable disclosure information required in paragraphs (e)(2)(i) or (e)(2)(ii) of the provision.
-If the offeror/contractor represents that "it does use covered telecommunications equipment or services," the CO must of the provision.
-If the offeror/contractor represents that "it does use covered telecommunications equipment or services," the CO must or modification without an approved waiver.
+If the offeror/contractor represents that "it does use covered telecommunications equipment or services," the CO must not execute an award or modification without an approved waiver.

-(2) COs must include FAR clause 52.204-25:
+- (2) COs must include FAR clause 52.204-25:

-- In all solicitations and contracts; - In modifications that exercise an option in contracts that do not already contain the clause; at least three (3) months in advance to provide notice for exercising the option and to provide contractors with adequate time to comply with the clause; and
+- In all solicitations and contracts;

+- In modifications that exercise an option in contracts that do not already contain the clause; at least three (3) months in advance to provide notice for exercising the option and to provide contractors with adequate time to comply with the clause; and

-• In modifications that extend the period of performance in contracts that do not already contain the clause, including those issued under the authority of the applicable Excusable Delays clause in the contract.
+In modifications that extend the period of performance in contracts that do not already contain the clause, including those issued under the authority of the applicable Excusable Delays clause in the contract.